 These latest deterrents are nothing new.

 Our weather is typically on the cold side for the majority of the year.
-We do not have cigar lounges.
+Albeit for a small handful of exemptions, we do not have legal cigar lounges.
 Public spaces where one can enjoy a cigar have become increasingly limited.
 Thus, when a bunch of Canadian cigar enthusiasts DO manage to effectively enjoy a cigar, it’s all the more of a joyous occasion given the obstacles we frequently face.
-Whether it’s a friend’s decked out mancave or garage, a trip to Cuba, a BBQ event, or simply a weekend at the cottage, we Canadians appreciate and savour the cigar experience just that little bit extra
+Whether it’s a friend’s decked out mancave or garage, a trip to Cuba, a BBQ event, or simply a weekend at the cottage, we Canadians appreciate and savour the cigar experience just that little bit extra.

 Cigar branding and packaging may change from time to time, but one thing pretty much remains a constant – cigars are made the same way as they always have for over the last 250+ years and counting.

-So when it comes to cigars, don’t sweat the ugly packaging.
+So when it comes to cigars, don’t sweat the ugly packaging too much.
 Instead take a deep breath, kick back and relish in the timeless experience of enjoying yet another fine hand rolled masterpiece.

 Kurt Bradley is the founder of The Gentleman’s Flavor, to which he is also a contributing editor, host and curator.